dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 Drawing computations are always carried out "in color", even if the viewport is only capable of displaying black and white.
-In other words, the DUIM drawing model is always the fully general model, even if an implementation’s color resolution is limited enough that full use of the model is not possible.
+In other words, the DUIM drawing model is always the fully general model, even if an implementation's color resolution is limited enough that full use of the model is not possible.
 Of course an application that fundamentally depends on color will not work well on a viewport that cannot display color.
 Other applications will degrade gracefully.